-Brushing teeth is one of the most important and healthy habit that parents can instill in their children.
+Brushing teeth is one of the most important and healthy habits that parents can instill in their children.
 It sometimes is a struggle and sometimes seems just impossible to make your child brush without any tantrums.
-But, actually we can make it fun and exciting for them, so that they voluntarily ask you to brush their teeth leaving behind all the drama.
+But we can make it fun and exciting for them so that they voluntarily ask you to brush their teeth leaving behind all the drama.

 1. Start Early

-Brushing of babies teeth, according to the American Dental Association should start as soon as the babies first tooth erupts in the mouth.
-Infact, cleaning of the babies gum pads and the tongue should start after birth after the baby takes feed.
-This helps in developing a habit and the baby gets use to it the way we carry out the other routine activities like taking a bath or combing our hair.
+Brushing of babies’ teeth, according to the American Dental Association should start as soon as the baby’s first tooth erupts in the mouth.
+Cleaning of the baby’s gum pads and tongue should start after birth after the baby takes the feed.
+This helps in developing a habit and the baby gets used to it the way we carry out the other routine activities like taking a bath or combing our hair.
 So, the earlier we start the better it is.
-A silicone finger brush can be used initially and later can be shifted to a normal kids age appropriate toothbrush.
+A silicone finger brush can be used initially and later can be shifted to a normal kid’s age-appropriate toothbrush.

 2. Make brushing a game

 Kids do not understand the importance of brushing, so they will find it boring and something they will not want to do.
 Make it a game.
 Make a story about the sugar monsters that might come and attack the teeth if we do not brush them away using our sword i.e. our toothbrush and toothpaste and drive them away and not let them eat off our tooth which is a prince or the princess.
 Let them get involved in the story and make it more interesting, by making some “dishum dishum” sounds. they will love it, laugh along with you, and will be ready to brush twice a day as you want.

 3. Let them brush your teeth

 Let them brush your teeth.
 It might get a little messy, but they will enjoy it and then at least let you brush their teeth in return.
 They will understand that brushing is important not only for them, but even for you, and might not take it as a punishment or something that they have been forced to do.
 It will give them a sense of satisfaction.